-There are 2-4 tea harvests in Japan each year.
 The first harvest is in spring.
-There are 1 or 2 more harvest during the summer.
+There are 1 or 2 more harvests during the summer.

-First harvest teas not only taste better they also contain more polyphenols and vitamins than second and third harvest teas.
+First-harvest teas taste better and contain more polyphenols and vitamins than second and third harvest teas.

 First harvest begins in late April or May and produces the highest quality green tea leaves.
 Slow growth during the winter months causes the leaves to contain more nutrients.